isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Elephant Foot Yam.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/elephantfootyam_ffw.jfif">
 	<p>Elephant Foot Yam is a large crop with edible root known as a corm which is used in curries, stews, chips or pickles.Young leaves are also cooked and eaten as a vegetable.</p>
-	<p>This plant is typically grown as an annual crop, but if the main corm is left intact, it can grow back as a perennial.</p>
+	<p>This plant is typically grown as an <a href="/learn-more-about-gardening/glossary/#a">annual</a> crop, but if the main <a href="/learn-more-about-gardening/glossary/#c">corm</a> is left intact, it can grow back as a <a href="/learn-more-about-gardening/glossary/#p">perennial</a>.</p>
-	<p>Elephant Foot Yams are part of the Araceae or Aroid family, which includes other edible plants like Taro.
-Many ornamental members of the family are very popular as houseplants, including Monsteras and Devil’s Ivy.</p>
+	<p>Elephant Foot Yams are part of the Araceae or Aroid family, which includes other edible plants like <a href="/page-index/edible-plants/taro">Taro</a>.
+Many ornamental members of the family are very popular as houseplants, including Monsteras and <a href="/page-index/ornamental-plants/devils-ivy">Devil’s Ivy</a>.</p>
 	<br>
 </section>

 <section>
 	<h4>Environmental needs:</h4>
-	<p>Elephant Foot Yam grows well in 2-4 hours of direct sunlight or more than 6 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 60cm deep, making them most suitable for true ground planting.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+	<p>Elephant Foot Yam grows well in <a href="/page-index/horticulture-techniques/gauging-light">2-4 hours of direct sunlight or more than 6 hours of indirect sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil">moist, well-drained soil</a> at least 60cm deep, making them most suitable for <a href="/page-index/horticulture-techniques/true-ground">true ground planting</a>.
+These plants are vulnerable to<a href="/page-index/plant-problems/root-rot"> root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments">organic matter</a> to let the roots breathe.</p>
 	<p>This plant will not do well in places with a lot of sun and is vulnerable to sunburn.</p>
 	<br>
 </section>